 Inline Method refactoring

-This refactoring helps you replaces usages of a static, instance and extension method, with its body and optionally remove the original method declaration.
+This refactoring helps you replace usages of a static, instance, and extension method with its body, and optionally remove the original method declaration.

 You can also apply this refactoring to a property with a backing field.
 In this case, read usages are replaced with the getter body and write usages are replaced with the setter body.

 In the example below, we use this refactoring to inline the

 Place the caret at the declaration or a usage of a method in the editor, or select it in the File Structure window.